Rhodes-CS-comp486/RideShare/README.md

 - Clone repository to have the shortest path length possible (I have mine on C:)
 - Remove the node_module files in both the Rideshare/app/frontend/LynxLiftsApp and Rideshare/app/backend
 - Remove the package-lock.json files in both the Rideshare/app/frontend/LynxLiftsApp and Rideshare/app/backend (DO NOT DELETE THE package.json)
-- (Android Only) Under Rideshare/app/frontend/LynxLiftsApp/android/app delete the .cxx and build files
+- (Android Only) Under Rideshare/app/frontend/LynxLiftsApp/android/app, delete the .cxx and build files
-- (iOS Only) Under Rideshare/app/frontend/LynxLiftsApp/ios remove the Pods directory and Podfile.lock file
+- (iOS Only) Under Rideshare/app/frontend/LynxLiftsApp/ios, remove the Pods directory and Podfile.lock file
-- Now in both the Rideshare/app/frontend/LynxLiftsApp and Rideshare/app/backend run the command
+- Now, in both the Rideshare/app/frontend/LynxLiftsApp and Rideshare/app/backend, run the command
   - npm install
-- (iOS Only) Under Rideshare/app/frontend/LynxLiftsApp/ios run the command
+- (iOS Only) Under Rideshare/app/frontend/LynxLiftsApp/ios, run the command
   - pod install
-- (Android Only) Under Rideshare/app/frontend/LynxLiftsApp/android run the command
+- (Android Only) Under Rideshare/app/frontend/LynxLiftsApp/android, run the command
   - ./gradlew clean

 ### Run Instructions

-Once everything is installed, while in Rideshare/app/frontend/LynxLiftsApp directory run the command (in Terminal)
+Once everything is installed, while in Rideshare/app/frontend/LynxLiftsApp directory, run the command (in Terminal)

 - Android: npx react-native run-android
 - iOS:
-  - npx react-native start (or 'npm start -- --reset-cache' if you want to clean the cache simultaneously)
+  - npx react-native start (or 'npm start --reset-cache' if you want to clean the cache simultaneously)
   - npx react-native run-ios

-While this is loading, in the Rideshare/app/backend run the command (in a seperate terminal)
+While this is loading, in the Rideshare/app/backend run the command (in a separate terminal)

 - Android and iOS: node index.js